KevStatic/GWOC-Project/README.md

 3. **Activities Page**
    - A dynamic React component fetching and displaying workshop details from the backend API, providing users with in-depth information on courses and private sessions.

+4. **Learn Page**
+   - An informative and attractive page for the delivery of the basic idea of the studio.

 ### Responsive Design